yphil-dev/Emulsion/README.md

 - **Non-Invasive** - Doesn't mess with your emulator configs
 - **Reproducible** - One config file = instant gaming PC setup
 - **Arcade Ready** - Perfect for driving an arcade cabinet

-### What Makes It Different

-Unlike other solutions that try to do everything (and often break things), Emulsion focuses on what matters:

-- ✅ **Respects your setup** - Works with YOUR emulators, YOUR way
-- ✅ **No controller drama** - Uses your existing configurations and never forgets it (won't even ask)
-- ✅ **Curated art selection** - Cover artwork / image download from 3 major APIs
-- ✅ **Rock solid** - It Won't Randomly Forget Your Controller Setup™
-- ✅ **One config file** - Backup, restore, or share your entire setup in seconds

 ---